How to save money when moving.

 4. Shop Around

-If going the DIY route for moving isn’t the best option and you will need to hire a moving company.
-Always shop around before hiring anyone.
-Get quotes from a variety of moving companies and check referrals to find the best company for you.
-Consider doing half of the work yourself and hiring the moving company for the other half.
+You could even do half the work yourself and then hire a moving company to do the other half.
 Don’t be afraid to barter a little and ask them to beat competitors prices or give you a discount.
-The worst thing they could say is no.
+The worst thing they could say is no. My rule is, “It never hurts to ask.”

 5. Do Not Buy Boxes

 From the very first minute you find out you’re moving be on the lookout for boxes.
-If you know where to look they can be very easy to find.
+There are free boxes everywhere, you just need to know where to look!
+And I can help you with that! 😉

-There is no such thing as to much organizing when it comes to moving.
-Be sure to label all boxes.
-Include the box contents, the room it needs to go in, and whether it contains fragile items.
-Try to pack items together that will need to go to the same room.
+When labeling always include the box contents, the room it needs to go in, and whether it contains fragile items.
+Pack items together that will need to go to the same room.
 This will save you a ton of time when you start unpacking.

 7. Find Packing Filler at Home